 I have put this downstream of the LVD which was no longer being used for the laptop now that I am using the SheevaPlug for the Internet server.
 The idea is that when the off-grid SLA battery is full-ish (and charging) then excess energy will be diverted to charging any NiMH cells in the charger.
 (Also the server will ramp up its work/consumption at its own chosen voltage thresholds as additional 'dump load'.)

-This means that when there's excess off-grid solar energy available we can use a little of it recharging NiMH cells semi-automatically and when there are none there or they are charged then the server gets to use all that it can.
-In any case we waste some less of what is available and 'free'!
+This means that when there is excess off-grid solar energy available this can use a little of it recharging NiMH cells semi-automatically.
+When there are no batteries/cells waiting to be charged then the server gets to use all the energy that it can.
+In any case this wastes less of what is available and 'free'!

-I may want to increase the LVD lower threshold to make this more like a dump, but given that this is a fast charger rather than trickle, possibly the current threshold does allow us to charge on demand providing that the off-grid system does have plenty of energy to spare.
+I may want to increase the LVD lower threshold to make this more like a dump, but given that this is a fast charger rather than trickle, possibly the current threshold does allow us to really charge on demand providing that the off-grid system has plenty of energy to spare.